What does a Systems Administrator do?

 - Proven experience as a Systems Administrator or similar role.

-- Strong knowledge of operating systems (Windows, Linux, Unix) and network protocols.
+- Strong knowledge of operating systems (Windows, Linux, Unix).

 Is becoming a Systems Administrator a good career path?